ezraroi/Human-AI-Collab/output/methods.md

 2. **The Skeptical Prosecutor:** Using the **AI** to challenge the user's interpretations rather than confirm them.
 3. **Negative Case Analysis:** Actively documenting failures and "manic episodes" as counter-evidence.

+**Notes:** A stable methodological framework, not a dynamic process within the transformation system.
 **Relations:**
 - Link to **Human** (Relation: `Governs Observation By`).
 - Link to **Boundary Condition (The Manic Episode)**  (Relation: `analyzes`).